gildasmorvan/similar2logo/README.md

 ##### The simulation model

-The simulation model generates a turmite at a given location, with a speed of 1:
+The simulation model generates a turmite heading north at the location 10.5,10.5 with a speed of 1 and an acceleration of 0:

 ```
 	@Override